top of page

 EXTENDED ITINERARY

-MONDAY Day 1 - Departure & Arrival
+SATURDAY Day 1 - USA Departure

 As you leave home and journey to Egypt, reflect on Abraham’s own journey into Egypt (Genesis 12).
 His faith to follow God’s direction reminds us that travel can be both spiritual, and physical.
 The Doctrine and Covenants encourages us to learn about the earth and explore the world in Doctrine and Covenants 88:79, which commands the Saints to be instructed in “things both in heaven and in the earth, and under the earth; things which have been, things which are, things which must shortly come to pass… things of the earth, and the inhabitants thereof.”
 This verse is often cited as a divine mandate to study creation, history, cultures, and the natural world.